mr-kelly/mr-kelly/README.md

 ### Hi there 👋

-I'm Kelly Peilin Chan.
-You can contact me:
+😄 I'm Kelly Peilin Chan.
+Founder of Vikadata.

+📫 You can contact me:

 - QQ: 23110388
 - Wechat: mrkelly